bug400/lifutils/INSTALL.md

      apt install ./lifutils_X.Y.Z_<architecture>.deb

-**Note:**: This command installs the software package from a downloaded file, not from a repository.
+**Note:** This command installs the software package from a downloaded file, not from a repository.
 To obtain a new version of the software, you must download the corresponding deb package and install it using the command above.
 The previous program version will then be overwritten.

 Windows: